rexhip/rexhip/docs/station_block.md

 Station blocks (SB)
 -------------------
 The library introduce a concept called station block (SB).
 A SB is created for one specific modbus device, containing all the queries needed to communicate with that specific modbus device.
 Setup modbus communication with a VFD (Variable-frequency drive) for example, usually take a day or two.
-The idea with the library is that, this can be done once with a SB and the SB’s can be reused and shared in new applications.
+The idea behind the library is that, this can be done once and the SB’s can be shared and reused in new applications.
 The library includes many predefined SB’s, that is freely available.
 New contributions to the repository is appreciated.

 A SB can plug into both modbus tcp and modbus rtu application, this quite convenient if a rtu-tcp-gateway are going to be used.
 Different SB's can easily be combined in the same application, and there can be muliple instances of each SB.